Stono/bigdata-fun/README.md

 - HBase Master UI: [http://127.0.0.1:16010](http://127.0.0.1:16010)
 - HBase Region UI: [http://127.0.0.1:16030](http://127.0.0.1:16030)

+## The components in detail

+### HDFS (namenode, datanodes x2)
+This is a HDFS cluster running two datanodes.

+### HBase
+The docker-compose file is configured to run in Distributed mode, ie to target a HBase distributed cluster.
+If you prefer, you can run it in standalone mode, which means you don't need the HDFS components at all, and it'll be a bit more performant, but that wasn't the purpose of this setup.
+You can read more about the modes [here](http://hbase.apache.org/0.94/book/standalone_dist.html).

+To run HBase in standalone mode, run the HBase container with `USE_HDFS=false`.

-## Hue
+### Hue
 When you first use Hue, it does a health check and will tell you that a bunch of stuff isn't configured correctly, that's fine as I don't plan to build the whole Cloudera stack, just 'next next next' thought it and use the components that matter, like the [HBase Browser](http://127.0.0.1:8888/hbase/#hbase).

-## Credit
+## Credits
-The HDFS work has been tackled beautifully by [https://github.com/big-data-europe/docker-hadoop](https://github.com/big-data-europe/docker-hadoop), so I'm using it for namenode, and datanodes.
+ - The HDFS work has been tackled beautifully by [https://github.com/big-data-europe/docker-hadoop](https://github.com/big-data-europe/docker-hadoop), so I'm using it for namenode, and datanodes.
+ - Also, at the moment, i'm using the [Hue](https://github.com/cloudera/hue) container.

 ## TODO
 - Solr